-During the summer City Serve program, CROSS hosts middle and high school youth groups from all over the Southeast for week-long mission trips.
+During the summer City Serve program, CROSS hosts middle and high school youth groups for week-long mission trips.

 During the fall and spring Urban Plunge program, CROSS hosts middle and high school youth groups, intergenerational and family groups, adult groups, confirmation retreats, and college groups for weekend-long mission and service trips.

-During the fall and spring Urban Rebuild program, CROSS hosts college groups for week-long alternative break and service trips.
+During the fall and spring Alternative Break program, CROSS hosts college groups for a week-long alternative break and service trips.

 What will we do during our time with CROSS?

-CROSS partners with over 40 nonprofit agencies all over urban Charlotte, including homeless shelters, food banks, community gardens, retirement communities, and children’s programs.
+CROSS partners with over 40 nonprofit agencies all over urban Charlotte.
 During your trip with CROSS, your group will connect with our ministry partners who are housing our homeless neighbors, equipping marginalized youth, providing dignity to the elderly, and giving hope to the incarcerated.
 Our hope is that your group will “cross over boundaries that divide us, cross out stereotypes that judge us, and share Christ’s love” as you connect with our partners and neighbors all over the city.

 For a week-long mission trip with the summer City Serve program, your group will arrive on Sunday evening after dinner for orientation.
 On Monday-Thursday, your group will work with two ministry sites each day, with a break for lunch at a local park in between sites.
 Each morning starts with breakfast, followed by worship and devotion, and every afternoon leaves time for your group to debrief with CROSS staff, discussing what your group learned and where your group saw God each day.
-On Monday evening, MPPC church members host groups for dinner and fellowship at their homes.
-On Tuesday evening, groups dive deeper into social justice issues during a staff-led program.
+Monday and Tuesday evenings, groups dive deeper into social justice issues during a staff-led program.
 Wednesday evenings are free evenings – your group may stay on campus, or leave MPPC for a few hours to explore Charlotte.
 On Thursday evening, your group will be invited to share what you have learned all week during a closing worship service.
-The week ends on Friday morning with a hot breakfast and slideshow of photos taken during the week.
+The week ends on Friday morning with a hot breakfast and a slideshow of photos taken during the week.

-For a weekend-long mission trip with the Urban Plunge program, your group will arrive on Friday evening for orientation.
+For a weekend-long mission trip with the Urban Plunge weekend program, your group will arrive on Friday evening for orientation.
 Saturday morning starts with breakfast and devotion before your group works with two ministry sites during the day, with a break for lunch in between sites.
 Your group will have the chance to debrief the day after returning in the afternoon.
 After dinner, your group will have free time during which you may take advantage of the gym, game room, and space in the Outreach Center, explore Charlotte, or dive deeper into social justice issues with simulations or documentaries provided by CROSS.
-The weekend ends with the contemporary worship service at MPPC on Sunday morning.
+The weekend ends with a worship service

 Where will we be staying?